snowplow/snowplow/docs/02_integrating_snowplowjs.md

 |  `Property` | No            | An optional string describing the object or the action performed on it           |
 |     `Value` | No            | An optional float to quantify or further describe the user action                |

-If you have setup event tracking with Google Analytics, these will seem very familiar.
-Here are the differences:
+If you have setup event tracking with Google Analytics, these will seem familiar.
+Here are the differences between SnowPlow's approach and Google Analytics':

 * The SnowPlow `Object` field is the equivalent of `Label` in Google Analytics
 * The SnowPlow `Value` field takes a floating point number (e.g. '3.14') whereas Google Analytics' equivalent field takes an integer